pikasTech/pikadoc-en/docs/source/module_import.md

 print('test end...')
 ```

-When compiling, you can see that the PikaScript pre-compiler binds the PikaStdData C module to the project.
+When compiling, you can see that the PikaPython pre-compiler binds the PikaStdData C module to the project.

 ![](assets/image-20220620191019013.png)